xbmc/repo-plugins/plugin.video.youtube/README.md

 * don't set default season and episodes (1x1)
 * another try to optimize the quota problem.
 Move all searches to the individual keys instead of one global
 * playback issues (skip discontinued video/format by YouTube)

-## **5.1.8**

-* Bulgarian (thx 2 NEOhidra)
-* new quota shaping
-* personal playlists (Watch Later, Liked Video, ...) should work again
-* playback of VEVO videos - some videos still using discontinued ITAG13
-* show login, when an endpoint is called, which requires permissions.

 # **Images:**